Uivar/Documentation/uivar-tos.md

 **Liability**

-• Aco Music is provided "as is" without warranties.
+• Uivar Music is provided "as is" without warranties.

 • The developers are not liable for any damages resulting from the use or inability to use Aco Music.